varunaditya27/NeoChyrp/README.md

 - **Extensibility:**
     - **Modular Architecture:** A robust, event-driven module system allows for easy extension and customization.
     - **Permissions:** Fine-grained, role-based access control (RBAC) for users, groups, and permissions.
+    - **Sample Content:** Example payloads for every feather type are provided in `docs/FEATHER_SAMPLE_CONTENT.md` for easy onboarding and testing.
 - **Technical Features:**
     - **API-First Design:** A comprehensive API for all major functionalities.
     - **Database Migrations:** Database schema management with Prisma Migrate.
     - **Authentication:** Secure authentication powered by Supabase.
+    - **Asset Delivery:** All uploaded assets (images, audio, video, files) are delivered via `/api/assets/:id` for consistent, public access across all feathers.
+    - **Upload Validation:** Asset uploads are strictly validated by type and size per feather, with clear error messages and .env-configurable limits.

 ## Tech Stack